Formal groups and quantum cohomology: Computing quantum Steenrod operations

 \item[(ii)] A copy of $\bar\scrM_1(X;A)$.
 The restriction of $\mathit{ev}_{p+1}$ to that component can be identified with $(\mathit{ev}_{1,0},\dots,\mathit{ev}_{1,0})$.
 Topologically, the normal bundle $N$ of this component is a direct sum of a trivial line bundle and the dual of $L_{1,0}$, with the $(\bZ/p)$-action having weight $1$ on each component. \end{itemize} \end{lemma}

-\begin{proof} (i) The relevant rational curves have two components $C = C_- \cup_{\zeta} C_+$.
-The first component $C_-$ carries two special points, one being $z_0$ and the other being the node $\zeta$; the stable map $u: C \rightarrow X$ restricts to a map representing $A$ on this component.
-The other component $C_+$ carries $(p+1)$ special points $(\zeta,z_1,\dots,z_d)$, and lies in the isomorphism class of $\ast$; the stable map is constants on that component.
+\begin{proof} (i) The relevant rational curves have two components $C = C_- \cup_{\zeta} C_+$ (see Figure \ref{fig:fixed-loci}). $C_-$ carries marked points $z_1,\dots,z_p$ and also the node $\zeta$, and can be identified with \eqref{eq:fixed-point}, in such a way that $\zeta$ corresponds to $\infty$; the stable map is constant on that component.
+The other component $C_+$ carries the node $\zeta$ and the marked point $z_0$; the stable map on that component represents $A$.
 The fibre of the normal bundle to the fixed locus at such a point can be canonically identified with $T_\zeta C_- \otimes T_\zeta C_+$ (see e.g.\ \cite[Proposition 3.31]{harris-morrison}).
-The first factor carries the trivial $\bZ/p$-action.
-The other component can be identified with \eqref{eq:fixed-point}, where $\zeta$ corresponds to $\infty$; and that provides a trivialization of $T_\zeta C_+$ with respect to which $\bZ/p$ acts with weight $-1$.
+The identification of $C_-$ with \eqref{eq:fixed-point} mentioned above provides a distinguished isomorphism $T_\zeta C_- \iso \bC$ over the entire stratum, and also shows that the action of $\bZ/p$ on $T_\zeta C_-$ has weight $-1$.
+By definition, $T_\zeta C_+$ is the dual of the cotangent line which is the fibre of $L_{2,1}$, and carries the trivial $\bZ/p$-action.

-(ii) Here, the curves again have two components $C = C_- \cup_{\zeta} C_+$, with details as follows.
+(ii) Here, the curves also have two components $C = C_- \cup_{\zeta} C_+$, with details as follows (see again Figure \ref{fig:fixed-loci}).
 There are no marked points on $C_-$, and $u|C_-$ represents $A$.
-The other component is isomorphic to \eqref{eq:fixed-point}, in such a way that the note $\zeta$ corresponds to $0 \in \bar{\bC}$; and $u|C_+$ is constant.
+The other component is isomorphic to \eqref{eq:fixed-point}, compatibly with all marked points and so that the node $\zeta$ corresponds to $0 \in \bar{\bC}$; and $u|C_+$ is constant.
 The fibre of the normal bundle to the fixed locus at such a point can be written as an extension

 The tensor product in the right term again expresses gluing together the two components.
-This time, because $\zeta$ is identified with the point $z = 0$ in \eqref{eq:fixed-point}, the $\bZ/p$-action has weight $1$ on $T_{\zeta}(C_+)$.
+This time, because $\zeta$ is identified with the point $0$ in \eqref{eq:fixed-point}, the $\bZ/p$-action has weight $1$ on $T_{\zeta}(C_+) \iso \bC$.
 The subspace on the left in \eqref{eq:normal-extension} corresponds to staying inside the stratum of nodal curves, but moving the position of the node on $C_+$.
-Because we have a fixed model for that curve, we can identify $T_{\zeta}(C_+) \iso \bC$, but the $(\bZ/p)$-action obviously has weight $1$.
 Topologically \eqref{eq:normal-extension} splits, even compatibly with the $(\bZ/p)$-action, leading to the desired statement. \end{proof}

 Reformulating the definition of quantum Steenrod operations, one can say that the pairing $(y,x) \mapsto \int_X y Q\mathit{St}_{p,A}(x)$ is obtained as follows:

 The $\rightarrow$ is (the topological version of) the equivariant diagonal map \eqref{eq:equivariant-diagonal}, and the integration map $\leftarrow$ is the pairing with the equivariant fundamental class of the moduli space.
 The localization theorem for $\bZ/p$-actions \cite[Proposition 5.3.18]{allday-puppe} shows that this integral can be computed in terms of the fixed locus: